 Tissue Processing For Histology: What Exactly Happens?

-When preparing a sample (or multiple samples) for histology, there are multiple steps required.
+Several steps are required when preparing a sample for histology.
 We’ve covered these steps in brief in a previous article on How Histology Slides are Prepared, but this article will focus on one particular procedure that needs to take place between tissue fixation and the embedding/sectioning of paraffin blocks: tissue processing for histology.

 6 Steps of Histology Tissue Processing